-First, you need to ask a question – do you want your mobile ordering system to be an app, or a mobile website?
+First, you need to ask a question – do you want your pub ordering system or table ordering system to be an app or a mobile website?

 Before you answer, in the spirit of Boris Johnson (“have your cake…”) there is a third option.
 We’d suggest something called a “progressive web app”, which combines the best qualities of both.
 Our Order & Pay software is a PWA.

 Here’s what that means:

 (dependent on phone settings)

 |Installs to home screen||Yes||Yes||No|